 A batch is scheduled by entering the campaign, lot, batch, and recipe name.
+A formula can also be assigned to a scheduled batch.
+The formula can be modified outside of InBatch, and then used to change the formula values for the active batch.
+This allows the use of the same generic recipe procedure with different formula values and/or materials during run time.
 The train also needs to be selected with the batch size and the mode.
 The mode can be automatic, semi-automatic, or manual.

-AUTO: In automatic mode, the default mode, the unit operations and phases are activated automatically as specified in the recipe.
-If the option is enabled, the operator can abort any phase and the batch autoswitches to the semi-automatic mode.
+AUTO: In automatic mode, the default mode, the unit procedures, operations and phases are activated automatically as specified in the recipe.
+If the option is enabled, the operator can abort any phase and the batch auto-switches to the semiautomatic mode.